lewisclark4/CI-MilestoneProjectThree/README.md

 ## Live site

+The deployed site can be found at [Foodology](https://foodology.herokuapp.com/).

 ## UXD
 ### User stories
 * As a guest/ public user, I want to be able to search for recipes for a particular meal.